Fun Things to do in Lightning Ridge

 This full drive takes about 30 minutes to complete and starts just outside town.

-Lightning Ridge Labyrynth
+Sunset in Lightning Ridge

 Well worth hanging around for.